JavQuiMor/3DR-SOLO/README.md

 # 3DR-SOLO
-Test script that show capabilities of the 3DR Solo
+Test scripts that show capabilities of the 3DR Solo